stephen-fox/brkit/README.md

 Package memory provides functionality for reading and writing memory.

-This library is useful for constructing memory leaks and writes, as well as tracking memory addresses and pointers programmatically.
+The memory library is useful for constructing memory leaks and writes, as well as tracking memory addresses and pointers programmatically.

-###### `AddressTable`

 The `AddressTable` struct provides a small API for organizing memory offsets in different contexts.
 For example, it can be used to track glibc symbol